lildude/gonefora.run/_drafts/30-burpees-a-day-for-30-days.md

 I set myself a few simple rules:

 - The only change to be made is to add 30 burpees a day to my normal routine.
-- Each burpee must be a proper full-pushup-with-jump burpee.
+- Each burpee must be a proper full-pushup-with-jump-and-arms-above-head burpee.
 - When, where and how these are done isn't important; just do 30 a day.

 ## So How'd It Go?